kosli-dev/cli/docs.kosli.com/content/getting_started/part_1_overview.md

 ## Reporting artifacts

-All artifact/evidence reporting commands are described in details in [Part 3: Pipelines](/getting_started/part_3_pipelines/) and following sections.
+All artifact/evidence reporting commands are described in detail in [Part 3: Pipelines](/getting_started/part_3_pipelines/) and following sections.
 And you can find a complete syntax in [Kosli Client Reference](/client_reference/).

 Before you start reporting you need to [create a pipeline](/getting_started/part_3_pipelines/#create-a-pipeline) in Kosli.
 Common practice is to have one Kosli pipeline per artifact type.
 E.g. if your CI pipeline produces one binary you'd report all builds of that binary to ONE Kosli pipeline.
 If the same CI pipeline was also producing a docker image or any other artifact you'd report it as an artifact to ANOTHER Kosli pipeline.